Domestic and family violence initiatives

 Staying Home, Leaving Violence (SHLV)

-SHLV is a FACS initiative that enables women and children experiencing domestic and family violence to remain in their home, if they choose and where it is safe to do so.
+Staying home, leaving violence is a DCJ initiative that enables women and children experiencing domestic and family violence to remain in their home, if they choose and where it is safe to do so.

 The range of support includes outreach support, risk assessments, safety planning, security modifications and equipment, court support, casework and advocacy.